WheelCommanderTM Motion Controller Frequently Asked Questions

 for my application.
 How can I get longer ones?

-We can sell 6" or 8" cables to you.
+If you are using the older WW-01 or WW-02, we can sell 6" or 8" cables to you.
 Please contact info at nubotics

 dot com.
 Or, you can buy the precrimped wires for a variety of lengths, as well